danniel3/dwm/README.md

-# Luke's build of dwm
+# My build of suckless's dwm

+Based on Luke Smith's build of dwm

 ## FAQ